hubmapconsortium/ingest-validation-tools/README.md

 HuBMAP data upload guidelines, and tools which check that uploads adhere to those guidelines.
 Assay documenentation is on [Github Pages](https://hubmapconsortium.github.io/ingest-validation-tools/).

+HuBMAP has three distinct metadata processes:
+- **Donor** metadata is handled by Jonathan Silverstein on an adhoc basis: He works with whatever format the TMC can provide, and aligns it with controlled vocabularies.
+- **Sample** metadata is handled by Chris Briggs and Bill Shirey.
+[The standard operating procedure is outlined here.](https://docs.google.com/document/d/1K-PvBaduhrN-aU-vzWd9gZqeGvhGF3geTwRR0ww74Jo/edit)
+- **Dataset** uploads should be validated first by the TMCs.
+Dataset upload validation is the focus of this repo.
+[Details below.](#upload-process-and-upload-directory-structure)

 ## For assay type working groups:

 Before we can write code to validate a particular assay type, there are some prequisites: